 Wimberley is a very small city located in the state of Texas.
 With a population of 3,232 people and two constituent neighborhoods, Wimberley is the 533rd largest community in Texas.

 Wimberley real estate is some of the most expensive in Texas, although Wimberley house values don't compare to the most expensive real estate in the U.S.

 Wimberley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Wimberley is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Wimberley who work in teaching (16.17%), management occupations (14.59%), and office and administrative support (13.35%).
+Overall, Wimberley is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Wimberley who work in management occupations (22.75%), sales jobs (17.32%), and maintenance occupations (6.33%).

-The per capita income in Wimberley in 2010 was $30,677, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
-This equates to an annual income of $122,708 for a family of four.
+The per capita income in Wimberley in 2018 was $41,895, which is wealthy relative to Texas and the nation.
+This equates to an annual income of $167,580 for a family of four.
 However, Wimberley contains both very wealthy and poor people as well.

+Wimberley is a somewhat ethnically-diverse city.
 The people who call Wimberley home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Wimberley residents report their race to be White, followed by Native American.
+The greatest number of Wimberley residents report their race to be White, followed by Asian.
 Wimberley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.00% of the city’s residents.
-Important ancestries of people in Wimberley include English, Irish, Norwegian, and Scottish.
+People of Hispanic or Latino origin account for 11.13% of the city’s residents.
+Important ancestries of people in Wimberley include German, Irish, English, Czech, and British.

 The most common language spoken in Wimberley is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Other Indo-European.